-- Bomb Explosions
+- Bomb Explosion

 - Demonstrations

 - Clashes and Conflicts

 - Terrorism

 - Target killing

 - fire

-Such situations may arise any time in the district.
-To tackle them, a Crises Management Plan by different district departments has been prepared.
-Police and Health departments have plenty of past experience to respond to such crises.
+Such situation may arise any time in the district.
+To meet such situation a crises management plan by different district departments is prepared.
+Police and health department has always been in such situation to respond such crises.

-2.3 Dynamic Pressures that leads to Vulnerability
+2.3 Dynamic Pressure that leads to Vulnerability

-There are several root causes of increasing vulnerability to various hazards.
-They are:
+There are several root causes of increasing vulnerability to various hazards that are;

-- Lack of institutional capacity to deal with the disaster risk management initiatives. - Lack of structure and resources. - Lack of training, appropriate skills and awareness on disaster risk management both to the community and public servants. - Environmental degradation, industrialization, air pollution increases hazards risk to diseases. - Poor social protection. - Inadequate early warning systems. - Lack of preparedness and contingency measure for disaster risk management. - Poor construction materials for settlements (houses, structures, buildings, schools, hospital and bridges). - Settlements on hazards prone locations.
+- Lack of institutional capacity to deal with the disaster risk management initiatives. - Lack of structure and resources. - Lack of training, appropriate skills and awareness on disaster risk management both to the community and public servants.

+- Environmental degradation, industrialization, air pollution increases hazards risk to diseases. - Poor social protection. - Inadequate early warning systems. - Lack of preparedness and contingency measure for disaster risk management. - Poor construction materials for settlements (houses, structures, buildings, schools, hospital and bridges). - Settlements on hazards prone locations.